DavidJS01/chem.dev/content/anotherone.md

 - Temporary solutions seem to be the most permanent
 - The primary system was built with temporary solutions, glue, and duct tape, resulting in a black box.
   - Could have been avoided with general thought and the appropriate dev. culture.
 - Good project managers are amazing!!!
-Stacy and Lulu are amazing people.
 - Think carefully and confirm any assumptions with coworkers - assumptions can lead to painful results.
 - Being kind and genuinely caring to coworkers can transform your team's morale.
 - Being a kind, uplifting coworker and meeting the technical skill requirements is a great combo for success.
-- I learned so much from Anton and Rob :)
+- I learned so much from my direct managers :)

 # What Went Well
 - Before I burned out, I significantly improved the team's culture just by being kind and caring about my team
-- I had an amazing manager, Rob, for some time that advocated for my promotion :D
+- I had an amazing manager for some time that advocated for my promotion :D
 - I had the best project managers and working with them was a joy <3
 - I navigated a black-box codebase with some effort and identified critical issues.
 - Very easily contributed to the codebase, coding felt pretty easy overall and I felt very comfortable.